 Prior to August 1, 2019, Crossmark Consulting also acted as administrator for each Fund.
 For its services as administrator, Crossmark Consulting received a monthly fee from each Fund calculated at the annual rate of 0.075% on the first \$500 million of the Funds' aggregate average daily net assets.
 The rate declined to 0.03% of the Funds' aggregate average daily net assets in excess of \$500 million.
-Effective August 1, 2019, these administration services, as well as the compliance services described below, are provided to the Funds by Crossmark pursuant to a new administration agreement (the "Current Administration Agreement") and the agreement with Crossmark Consulting for these administration services was terminated.
-For its administration and compliance services under the Current Administration Agreement, Crossmark receives a monthly fee from each Fund calculated at the annual rate of 0.075% on the first \$1 billion of the average daily net assets of that Fund and 0.0675% of assets over \$1 billion.
+Effective August 1, 2019, these administration services, as well as the compliance services described below, are provided to the Funds by Crossmark pursuant to a new administration agreement (the "Current Administration services was terminated.
+For its administration and compliance services a monthly fee from each Fund calculated at the annual rate of 0.075% on the first \$1 billion of the average daily net assets of \$100, 500 million agreement, the services a monthly fee from each fund calculated at the annual rate of 0.075% on the first \$1 billion of the average daily net assets of \$100, 500 million for the services and \$100, 500 million for the services and the agreement, the first \$1 billion of the average daily net assets of \$100, 500 million for the average daily net assets of that Fund and 0.0675% of assets over \$1 billion.

-The Northern Trust Company ("Northern Trust") acts as fund accounting and sub-administration services provider for each Fund.
+The Northern Trust Company ("Northern Trust") acts as fund accounting and subadministration services provider for each Fund.

 Prior to August 1, 2019, pursuant to a compliance services agreement, Crossmark Consulting also provided regulatory compliance services for the Funds.
 For these services, Crossmark Consulting received a monthly fee from each Fund, calculated at an annual rate of 0.025% of the first \$500 million of the average daily net assets of that Fund, 0.020% of the next \$500 million and 0.015% of assets over \$1 billion.
 The agreement also provided for reimbursement to Crossmark Consulting of reasonable expenses incurred by Crossmark Consulting related to travel outside the Houston, Texas area in connection with providing services under the agreement.
-Effective August 1, 2019, these compliance services are provided to the Funds by Crossmark pursuant to the Current Administration Agreement and the agreement with Crossmark Consulting for these services was terminated.
+Effective August 1, 2019, these compliance services are provided to the Funds by Crossmark Consulting for these services was terminated.